-The 12th Annual Downtown Eastside
+13th Annual Downtown Eastside

 Heart of the City Festival

-Wednesday October 28 to Sunday November 8, 2015
+Wednesday October 26 to Sunday November 6, 2016

-The 2015 Festival features a feast of twelve days of music, stories, songs, poetry, cultural celebrations, films, theatre, dance, processions, spoken word, panels, workshops, discussions, gallery exhibitions, multi media, art talks, history walking tours, and a diverse array of artists.
+WELCOME to the 13th Downtown Eastside Heart of the City Festival and twelve days of music, stories, songs, poetry, cultural celebrations, films, theatre, dance, processions, spoken word, forums, workshops, discussions, gallery exhibits, public art, mixed media, art talks, history talks and history walks.